-- Freshmen with less than 24 earned degree applicable credit hours. - New transfer students (external) - Students on academic probation - Students who have a break in enrollment of two or more consecutive years.
+- Freshmen with less than 24 earned degree applicable credit hours. - New transfer students (external and internal) - Students placed on academic probation for the first time - Students who have a break in enrollment of two or more consecutive years.

-While other business students are not required to see an advisor each semester, they should contact the Reinhardt Academic Center whenever they have questions regarding degree programs, course offerings, campus resources, registration procedures, academic standing, graduation requirements or other academic issues..
+While other business students are not required to see an advisor each semester, they should contact the Reinhardt Academic Center whenever they have questions regarding degree/program requirements, course offerings, campus resources, how to connect major to life goals, academic standing, graduation requirements or other academic issues.
 We recommend that business students schedule an appointment with their advisor periodically.